PRosenb/DeepSleepScheduler/README.md

 /**
   Sets the runnable to be called when the task supervision detects a task that runs too long.
   The run() method will be called from the watchdog interrupt what means, that e.g. the method delay() does not work.
-When run() returns, the CPU will be restarted after 15ms.
+  On AVR, when run() returns, the CPU will be restarted after 15ms.
+  On ESP32, the interrupt service routine as a whole has a time limit and calls abort() when returning from this method.
   See description of SUPERVISION_CALLBACK and SUPERVISION_CALLBACK_TIMEOUT.
   @param runnable: instance of Runnable where the run() method is called */